Dec 4, 2012

 This week marks the arrival of the first of three Distinguished Visiting faculty this academic year.
 Dirk Krueger, Professor of Economics at the University of Pennsylvania arrives at Georgetown this week to meet with faculty and students in the Department of Economics.
 Professor Krueger has published extensively on issues relating to consumption inequality, redistribution, and social insurance.
 His work has been prominently cited in top press outlets such as The Economist, the New York Times, and the Wall Street Journal.
 During his stay at Georgetown, Professor Krueger will present his work on “Intergenerational Redistribution in the Great Recession” in the Macroeconomics workshop.

-Professor Krueger joins Guido Lorenzoni, Associate Professor of Economics, Massachusetts Institute of Technology and Gianluca Violante, Professor of Economics, New York University as the inaugural Distinguished Visiting faculty.
+Professor Krueger joins Guido Lorenzoni, Associate Professor of Economics, at Massachusetts Institute of Technology, and Gianluca Violante, Professor of Economics, at New York University as the inaugural Distinguished Visiting faculty.